JNRowe/river-configs/init.rst

 .. tip::

-    The output from ``tools/rst2zsh`` includes comment markers that can be used to navigate back to the source in this file.
-For example, in vim_ calling ``gF`` will jump to the section under the cursor.
+    The output from :command:`tools/rst2zsh` includes comment markers that can be used to navigate back to the source in this file.
+For example, in vim_ calling :kbd:`gF` will jump to the section under the cursor.

 .. _generated HTML: https://jnrowe.github.io/river-configs/
 .. _ninja: https://ninja-build.org/